vineet1595/Ola_Dashboard/OLA_README.md

 ## 🎯 Project Objective

-To design and build a **complete analytics pipeline** — from raw data ingestion and cleaning to SQL-based querying and an interactive Power BI dashboard — that enables data-driven decision-making for an urban ride-hailing business.
+To design and build a **complete analytics project** — from raw data cleaning to SQL-based querying and an interactive Power BI dashboard — that enables data-driven decision-making for an urban ride-hailing business.

 ---